-Recently, Nikolas attended the 9th International Conference on Biomimetic and Biohybrid Systems 2020.
+Recently, Nikolas attended the 9th International Conference on Biomimetic and Biohybrid Systems, Living Machines 2020 (LM2020).
 This year’s conference which was scheduled to take place between 28th and 30th July 2020 in Freiburg, Germany, but due to the current situation around Covid-19, it was moved online.

 ABOUT LIVING MACHINES 2020

 The development of future real-world technologies will depend strongly on our understanding and harnessing of the principles underlying living systems and the flow of communication signals between living and artificial systems.

 Biomimetics is the development of novel technologies through the distillation of principles from the study of biological systems.
 The investigation of biomimetic systems can serve two complementary goals.
 First, a suitably designed and configured biomimetic artefact can be used to test theories about the natural system of interest.
 Second, biomimetic technologies can provide useful, elegant and efficient solutions to unsolved challenges in science and engineering.